What is Political Risk?

-Many times, a company investing in a country may begin to have control over essential raw materials or finished goods supply.
+A company investing in a country may often begin to have control over essential raw materials or finished goods supply.
 Also, it may control some essential technology without which the host country may fail to operate or face major losses.
 Hence, investors should try to gain such a commanding position that may force the government and authorities to take care of it in case of a political disturbance scenario.

 Limited Fixed Assets and Investments

-Investors can go for minimum fixed asset investments in case of countries with probable political risk scenario.
+Investors can go for minimum fixed asset investments in the case of countries with probable political risk scenarios.
 They can lease manufacturing facilities to limit their local exposure.
 Also, they can partner with local manufacturers, suppliers, and service providers rather than going alone for any activity.
-This will help to minimize their exposure in foreign countries in situations of political disturbance.
+This will help minimize their exposure to foreign countries in situations of political disturbance.

 Investors also have an option to get insurance against political risk in a country.
-Such insurance can cover risks arising from restrictions on foreign currency conversion and its repatriation, or from violence or arson arising out of local political conflicts and turmoil.
-Also, it may protect the investors from extreme situations such as war arising out of political collapse, or terrorist activities due to weak governments or its policy failures.
+Such insurance can cover risks arising from restrictions on foreign currency conversion and its repatriation or from violence or arson arising out of local political conflicts and turmoil.
+Also, it may protect the investors from extreme situations such as war arising out of political collapse or terrorist activities due to weak governments or policy failures.